 GEMEnA consisted of staff (see list) from these federal offices:

-To ensure the relevance of GEMEnA's work for answering critical policy and research questions, GEMEnA also meets regularly with a panel of experts and collaborates with a wide range of partners and stakeholders.
+To ensure the relevance of GEMEnA's work for answering critical policy and research questions, GEMEnA met regularly with a panel of experts and collaborated with a wide range of partners and stakeholders.